Ab initio nuclear shape coexistence and emergence of island of inversion around $N=20$: Results and discussion.

 Figure~\ref{fig:Mg33} displays the low-lying states of \nuclide[33]{Mg}, which exhibits shape-coexistence phenomena similar to \nuclide[32]{Mg}, but with a significantly more complicated low-energy structure due to the additional coupling between the single-particle motion of the valence neutron with collective core excitations.
 This interplay is incorporated in our method, which explicitly accounts for all nucleons and the mixing of different configurations.
-The low-energy spectrum of \nuclide[33]{Mg} is complicated by nearly-degenerate low-lying states, whose energy ordering is highly sensitive to the correlations embedded in the effective Hamiltonian.
-As shown in Fig.~\ref{fig:Mg33}(c), when using the Hamiltonian $H(0)$, the spin-parity of the ground state of \nuclide[33]{Mg} is predicted to be $3/2^+$, primarily driven by the $K^\pi = 3/2^+$ configuration in which the unpaired neutron occupies the $\Omega^\pi = 3/2^+$ component of the $\nu d_{3/2}$ orbital.
-This prediction is also found in the recent projected CCSD calculation~\cite{Sun:2024_odd}, but it is not supported by the latest experimental data~\cite{Bazin:2021nti}.
-Similar to the case of \nuclide[32]{Mg}, the single-particle shell structure is significantly altered as the flow parameter $s$ increases.
-As a result, the $3/2^-_1$ state, dominated by the $K^\pi=3/2^-$ configuration, becomes the ground state, while the $3/2^+_1$ state transitions to an excited state.
-We observe the same behavior for the ground state of \nuclide[31]{Mg}, where the $1/2^+_1$ state becomes lower than the $3/2^+_1$ state once the IMSRG-evolved interaction is used~\cite{Zhou:2024supp}.
-This points again to the importance of dynamical correlations captured by the IMSRG flow.
-Moreover, we find that about two neutrons are promoted from the $sd$ shell to the $fp$ shell in \nuclide[33]{Mg}, indicating that the $3/2^-_1$ state is primarily characterized by a $2p$-$2h$ excitation across the $N=20$ shell gap.
-Based on our predicted $E2$ transition strength and energy, we estimate the half-life of the $7/2^-_1$ state to be approximately 6.1 ns, which together with the distribution of the wave function~\cite{Zhou:2024supp} suggests this state to be a shape isomeric state.
-If the experimental energies are used, the half-life of the $7/2_1^-$ state is even longer, about $7.1$~$\mathrm{\mu s}$.
-Notably, when $K$-mixing is neglected, the half-life significantly decreases to 76 ps, suggesting that $K$-mixing actually prolongs the half-life by reducing the transition energy.
-This offers a different perspective from that found in $K$-isomers, where $K$-mixing is known to accelerate decays~\cite{Lobner:1968,Walker:1999nature,Chen:2013}.
+The low-energy spectrum of \nuclide[33]{Mg} has several nearly degenerate low-lying states, whose energy ordering is sensitive to the correlations embedded in the effective Hamiltonian.
+As shown in Fig.\ref{fig:Mg33}(a), when using the Hamiltonian $H(0)$, the spin-parity of the ground state of \nuclide[33]{Mg} is predicted to be $3/2^+$.
+The dominant configuration of this state is $K^\pi = 3/2^+$, with the unpaired neutron occupying the $\Omega^\pi = 3/2^+$ component of the $\nu d_{3/2}$ orbital.
+This result is consistent with a recent AMP-CCSD calculation based on the same chiral interaction~\cite{Sun:2024_odd}.
+However, both calculations are in disagreement with the latest experimental data~\cite{Bazin:2021nti}.
+In Ref.~\cite{Sun:2024_odd}, this discrepancy is attributed to the absence of continuum effects, which may modify the level ordering and produce the correct $3/2^-$ ground state.
+In our IM-GCM calculations, as the flow parameter of the interaction increases to $s = 0.16$ MeV$^{-1}$, the crossing point between the $\Omega^\pi = 3/2^+$ component of the $1\nu d_{3/2}$ orbital and the $\Omega^\pi = 3/2^-$ component of the $\nu f_{7/2}$ orbital shifts from $\beta_2 = 0.46$ to $\beta_2 = 0.41$.
+Consequently, the $3/2^-_1$ state, dominated by the $\Omega^\pi = 3/2^-$ configuration, becomes the ground state, while the $3/2^+_1$ state is pushed up to an excited state.
+This energy ordering remains in the result of calculations with $K$ mixing, cf. Fig.\ref{fig:Mg33}(b).
+In short, the subtle change in the shell structure induced by the IMSRG evolution results in a transition of the ground state of \nuclide[33]{Mg} from the $3/2^+$ state to the $3/2^-$ state.
+We observe similar behavior for the ground state of \nuclide[31]{Mg}, where the $1/2^+_1$ state becomes lower than the $3/2^+_1$ state once the IMSRG-evolved interaction is applied~\cite{Zhou:2024supp}.
+Moreover, in \nuclide[33]{Mg}, we find that about two neutrons are promoted from the $sd$ shell to the $fp$ shell , indicating a dominant $(sd)^{-2}(fp)^3$ configuration for the $3/2^-_1$ state, which is also consistent with the experimental observations from magnetic moment measurements~\cite{Yordanov:2007zz} and one-neutron knockout reactions~\cite{Kitamura:2022}.